toptensoftware/codeonly/readme.md

 ## Mounting Components

-To mount a component against the DOM, call the component's `mount` method passing an element or selector for where the component should be attached to the DOM:
+To attach a component to the document's DOM, call the component's `mount` method passing an element or selector indicating where the component should be mounted:

 eg: